BLOGS

 As Mark Twain once wrote, “Facts are stubborn, but statistics are pliable.”
 But how could this be so?
 Well, there are a few sticking points.

-One of the most common culprits are outliers.
+One of the most common culprits for misleading data are outliers.
 These tricky little data points can heavily skew average values and compromise any hopes of finding correlations.
-While outliers can sometimes be identified in scatter plot charts, they can lead to misleading visualizations very quickly.
+While outliers can sometimes be identified in scatter plot charts, they can lead to misleading data visualizations very quickly.
 Particularly if you are working with very large data sets from many different sources, outliers can become the proverbial needle in a data haystack.

 Luckily, there are a few strategies to identify these problem data points including sorting your data, running regression analysis (which can also be used to account for macro trends), and more.
 You just need to remember to take a critical eye to your data, continually test, and don’t assume too much.